nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is`TaskBossk` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is`TaskBoss` and the **Actor** is the `user`, unless specified otherwise)

 #### Use case: Add a task

 **MSS**

-1. User types the add command, followed by the task name.
-User can also choose to include description, date, start and/or end time, category as well as priority level, which are optional.
+1. User requests to add a task according to some parameters
 2. TaskBoss adds the new task. <br>
 Use case ends

 **Extensions**

 1a.
-User input invalid
+User input is invalid

 > 1a1.
-TaskBoss shows error message with the correct input format <br>
+TaskBoss shows an error message <br>
 Use case ends

 1b.
 The category user enters does not match the existing categories

 > 1b1.
-TaskBoss shows error message <br>
+TaskBoss shows an error message <br>
 > 1b2.
 TaskBoss adds the new task without the category <br>
 Use case ends

 1c.
 User enters incorrect format for time and date

 > 1c1.
-TaskBoss displays an error message with the correct input format <br>
+TaskBoss shows an error message with the expected input format <br>
 > 1c2.
-TaskBoss adds the new task without the time and date <br>
+TaskBoss adds the new task without time and date <br>
 Use case ends

 1d.
 Start time and end time are the same

 > 1d1.
-TaskBoss displays an error message <br>
+TaskBoss shows an error message <br>
 > 1d2.
-TaskBoss adds the new task without the time and date <br>
+TaskBoss adds the new task without time and date <br>
 Use case ends

 1e.
 Start time is later than end time

 > 1e1.
-TaskBoss displays an error message <br>
+TaskBoss shows an error message <br>
 > 1e2.
-TaskBoss adds the new task without the time and date <br>
+TaskBoss adds the new task without time and date <br>
 Use case ends

 #### Use case: List all tasks

 **MSS**

-1. User chooses to list all the tasks.
+1. User requests to list all tasks
-2. TaskBoss displays all the tasks. <br>
+2. TaskBoss displays all tasks. <br>
 Use case ends.

 **Extensions**

 1a.
 No tasks to display

 > 1a1.
-TaskBoss displays “No tasks to display” <br>
+TaskBoss shows “No tasks to display” message <br>
 Use case ends

 #### Use case: Edit a task

 **MSS**

-1. User chooses to edit a task by entering the task index, and the information to be updated (name, description, date, start time and/or end time, category, priority level)
+1. User requests to edit certain attribute(s) of a task
 2. TaskBoss updates the task. <br>
 Use case ends